Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 In simplest terms…

-Licensure is granted through a state government agency and gives counselors the legal authority to diagnose and treat patients within the scope of practice the state defines, and then bill insurance for those services.
+LA state government agency grants licensure.
+It gives counselors the legal authority to diagnose and treat patients within the scope of practice defined by the state, and to bill insurance for those services.
 This is no different than any other licensed profession, from social workers to marriage and family therapists.

-- Some states use the term certified exclusively for all counselors who have been properly vetted and legally authorized to perform substance use disorder counseling, whether credentialed through a nonprofit or state government body.
-Also, the term certified is always used in states that don’t regulate the profession with a state credentialing agency.
+- Some states use the term “certified” exclusively for counselors who have been appropriately vetted and legally authorized to perform substance use disorder counseling, whether credentialed by a nonprofit or a state government body.
+The term “certified” is always used in states that don’t regulate the profession through a state credentialing agency.
 In these states, the only option is to earn certification through a nonprofit professional association.

-- In other states where both nongovernmental and state government entities grant credentials, the term licensed is used to represent legal authority granted through the state.
-In these states, a natural distinction exists between simply being certified through a nonprofit versus holding a state license.
-It’s also common for state agencies to use the term certification for the state-issued entry-level credential and the term license for their more advanced credential.
+- In other states where both nongovernmental and state government entities grant credentials, the term “licensed” is used to denote legal authority granted by the state.
+In these states, there is a natural distinction between being certified by a nonprofit and holding a state license.
+It’s also common for state agencies to use the term “certification” for the state-issued entry-level credential and “license” for their more advanced credential.

 Following Your State’s Credentialing Process Will Answer Most Questions About Certification vs Licensure